Kyle-KE/SWE/README.md

 # University Food Ordering System

 This system was designed by Ridwan Farhan and coded by Kyle Sawaya.
+This software runs on ios, android and on the web.